 Andrea’s second child was born in 1998.

-After a four month career break in mid-1999, Andrea went on to spend ten years until 2009 as Head of Corporate Governance and Senior Investment Officer at Invesco Perpetual, one of the UK's largest retail fund managers.
+After a four month career break in mid-1999, Andrea went on to spend ten years until 2009 as part time Head of Corporate Governance and Senior Investment Officer at Invesco Perpetual, one of the UK's largest retail fund managers.
+Her responsibilities ranged from implementing new corporate governance policies to fund product development to establishing a quantitative fund management bonus scheme to recruiting new executives for the funds management department.

 The former Chief Investment Officer and Andrea’s former boss at Invesco Perpetual, Bob Yerbury, discussed her time there in an interview with the Wall Street Journal.
 You can read the full article here or read the text here.